Mass media in Taiwan: Radio

-Wikipedia's Taiwan Radio Station Table (in Chinese)

 Newspapers

 Between 1952 and 1987 the number of papers in Taiwan was a constant 31 as there was a ban on opening new papers.
 Censorship during this period was heavy with the KMT regime having near total control over the papers.
-It wasn’t until liberalization in 1988 that independent newspapers were allowed to open, by the end of 1988 126 newspapers operated in Taiwan.
+It wasn't until liberalization in 1988 that independent newspapers were allowed to open, by the end of 1988 126 newspapers operated in Taiwan.